 Choose a program

 Monitoring and observing each patient's clinical progress and emotional needs also are part of the therapist's daily routine.
-The therapist, as a member of the health-care team, refers patients to physicians, nurses or social service professionals when necessary.
+The therapist, as a member of the health care team, refers patients to physicians, nurses or social service professionals when necessary.

 Career opportunities for radiation therapists are good.
 Jobs are available in all areas of the country, both rural and metropolitan.
-Salaries are competitive with other health-care professions that require similar levels of education.
+Salaries are competitive with other health care professions that require similar levels of education.

 Radiation therapists are employed in hospitals, universities and clinics.
 After further study, you may advance to positions such as chief therapist, education director or dosimetrist, as well as to administrative positions.

 According to the Department of Labor, the national median annual salary of radiation therapists was $80,220 in May 2015 (most recent data available).
 Salaries ranged from $54,220 to more than $121,110 for the highest 10 percent of wage earners.
 Salary is dependent on location, experience and employer.